Nothing but the Lowdown blues...

 Listen to tracks below, then order your copy!

 “I’m down loaded, people I’m a hard driving man” Sunny Lowdown sings on the title track of his new CD Down Loaded.
 “I’m a steady streamer baby, doing the best I can”.
-Love hasn’t been going well lately for Sunny, and the language of Internet audio helps him paint a picture of his situation: “I’ve got a woman, my stream don’t do her no good.
+Unfortunately love hasn’t been going well lately for Sunny: “I’ve got a woman, my stream don’t do her no good.
 She’s been working a new playlist, out in another neighborhood.”